Xu Xiaobing: After 1949

 Xu's wife, Hou Bo, became Mao Zedong's official photographer and the couple lived in the Forbidden City, the residence of top party officials.
-By one count, although she was the only woman on the film crew, Hou Bo took more than 400 of the officially published phographs of Mao.
-The couple, in the words of one China watcher, became "court phographers" who took photos both of Mao in "Stalinesque" poses that became famous propaganda posters and also relaxed pictures of Mao with his family, some on the beach at Beidaihe.
+By one count, although she was the only woman on the film crew, Hou Bo took more than 400 of the officially published photographs of Mao.
+The couple, in the words of one China watcher, became "court photographers" who took photos both of Mao in "Stalinesque" poses that became famous propaganda posters and also relaxed pictures of Mao with his family, some on the beach at Beidaihe.

 During the Cultural Revolution (1966-1976) the couple was criticized.
 Jiang Qing, Mao's wife and leader of the radical left wing, charged that Hou "never produced any good pictures of Mao", and Hou spent several years in prison.
-The leftists did not approve of Xu's photos of Mao's family life, and did not allow them to be published.
+The leftists did not approve of Xu's photos of Mao's family life and did not allow them to be published.

 After Mao's death and the opening of China, the couple, who had retired nearly a decade earlier, published book collections of their work and arranged their papers.
 The French film-maker Claude Hudelot made a documentary devoted to their lives, They travelled to Europe, where they were honored with exhibitions of their work in London and Paris.
 Their photographs of Mao were exhibited at the Photographers' Gallery, London, 8 April - 30 May 2004.

 Xu Xiaobing died at the age of 93 on October 27, 2009, in the Beijing Military Region General Hospital.